Corbin Carroll Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

+- The Cardinals pitching staff ranks 14th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Cardinals' 4.44 team ERA ranks 17th across all MLB pitching staffs.
+- The Cardinals have the 19th-ranked team ERA across all league pitching staffs (4.64).

-- Cardinals pitchers combine to rank 15th in baseball in home runs surrendered (19 total, 1.1 per game).
+- Cardinals pitchers combine to allow 20 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- Montgomery makes the start for the Cardinals, his fourth of the season.
-He is 2-1 with a 2.45 ERA and 17 strikeouts in 18 1/3 innings pitched.
+- Woodford makes the start for the Cardinals, his fourth of the season.
+He is 0-2 with a 5.65 ERA and 11 strikeouts in 14 1/3 innings pitched.

-- In his last outing on Thursday against the Pittsburgh Pirates, the left-hander tossed 6 1/3 innings, allowing two earned runs while surrendering six hits.
+- In his last time out on Saturday, the right-hander tossed 5 1/3 scoreless innings against the Pittsburgh Pirates while surrendering seven hits.

+- In three games this season, the 26-year-old has put up a 5.65 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .345 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.